 Seasonal Weather Conditions

-Things like how well the insulation and building quality is, the type of heating equipment the house has, how much sunlight it gets, how the snow might affect your accessibility, and other considerations, need to be given serious thought.
+Things like how good the insulation and building quality is, the type of heating equipment the house has, how much sunlight it gets, how the snow might affect your accessibility and so on, need to be given serious thought.

 Adequate Sunlight